geoglows/old-training.geoglows.org/content/streamflow-model/data-service.rst

 Each day, a new 15-day weather prediction is made by ECMWF.
 The weather forecast is composed of 52 ensemble members.
 From that weather prediction, a surface runoff estimation is made using the precipitation forecast and a land surface model, HTESSEL.
-Each of the 52 ensemble members is used to drive the GEOGloWS ECMWF hydrologic model producing 52 possible streamflow predictions.
+Each of the 52 ensemble members is used to drive the GEOGloWS ECMWF hydrologic model producing 52 streamflow predictions called *ensembles*.
 The results of these streamflow predictions are available through the following methods.

-**ForecastStats**: Summarizes the 52 predictions across each time step by reporting the minimum flow, 25th percentile flow, average flow, 75th percentile flow, and maximum flow.
+**ForecastStats**: Summarizes the 52 ensembles across each time step by reporting the minimum flow, 25th percentile flow, average flow, 75th percentile flow, and maximum flow.
 Returns a time series of values for each of the 5 statistical values.

 **ForecastEnsembles**: Returns a time series of flows for each of the 52 ensemble members.

-**ForecastWarnings**: Returns a CSV that summarizes which streams are expected to experience return period level flows (experience flooding).
+**ForecastWarnings**: Returns a CSV that summarizes when streams are expected to reach 2-, 5-, 10-, 25-, 50-, and 100-year return period level flows.

 **ForecastRecords**: Each day, the average of the predicted flows from 52 forecast ensemble members is recorded and can be retrieved to see a longer running record of streamflow predictions.